HIIT/mydataoperator/README.md

 │   ├── Initdb.py                   # Class holding Database initialization code for the POC
 │   ├── Json2Swag.py                # Tool to create swagger documentation definitions based on existing JSON.
 │   ├── README.md
-│   ├── resources
+│   └── resources
-│   │   ├── __init__.py
+│       ├── __init__.py
-│   │   └──  Resources.py           # Descriptions of Database objects for SQLAlchemy.
+│       └──  Resources.py           # Descriptions of Database objects for SQLAlchemy.
-│   │
-│   └── Templates.py                # Old file which used to hold template Data structures
 ├── doc
 │   └── swagger.yml                 # Swagger Documentation YML of the API for parts that are used.
-├── operator_private_key.pem        # Private key for signing and verifying JWT tokens ├── operator_public_key.pem         # Public key for signing and verifying JWT tokens └── tools
+├── operator_private_key.pem        # Private key for signing and decrypting JWT tokens ├── operator_public_key.pem         # Public key for encrypting and verifying JWT tokens └── tools
     ├── ui_emulator.py              # Testing tool, may not be updated to work with latest version └── ui_makeContract.py          # Testing tool, may not be updated to work with latest version